ReDeiPirati/seq2seq/docs/nmt.md

 ### Evaluating specific checkpoint

 The training script will save multiple model checkpoints throughout training.
 The exact checkpoint behavior can be controlled via [training script flags](training/).
 By default, the inference script evaluates the latest checkpoint in the model directory.
-To evaluate a specific checkpiint you can pass the `checkpoint_path` flag.
+To evaluate a specific checkpoint you can pass the `checkpoint_path` flag.

 ## Calcuating BLEU scores